mcmatrix/klipper/docs/Config_Reference.md

 #   See above for a description of these parameters.
 #populate_event:
 #   The name of list populate event.
 It's used only if you need to bind
-#   list item generation with some module.
+#   list items generation with some module.
 #   The default is empty.
 This parameter is optional.

 #[menu some_list some_command]